 We decided to wait at the entrance for Roller Soaker (#813), reasoning that a wet coaster should in theory be less affected by bad weather than everything else.
 It too was closed due to the rain, but reopened only a few minutes after we started waiting for it.
 This allowed us to make it all the way into the station without getting drenched, which as anyone who has seen the ride will know, is no small achievement.
 Roller Soaker is, fundamentally, an inverted coaster surrounded by water pistols, geysers, and waterfalls.
 There is no such thing as a dry seat, and those walking under the track need to also look out for water bombs dropped by the cars.
 It is, in short, a lot of fun, and a good way to cool off on a hot day.
 It's also an effective way to get hypothermia when ridden on an overcast day in the aftermath of a storm, but fortunately the sky brightened up again relatively quickly!

-Probably the best ride in the park for us was the superb twin tracked wooden coaster, Lightning Racer (#814).
+Our favourite ride in the park today was the superb twin tracked wooden coaster, Lightning Racer (#814).
 With two trains on each side of the track there was no wait whatsoever even for the good seats (back!).
 The two tracks are very similar to each other, and both have been looked after well.
 There is a certain amount of repetition between the different GCI coasters, but in this case it is not a bad thing.
 This design could easily (and successfully) be cloned elsewhere.

 It was at this point that we met up with Derek, who lives in the area, and who, for some reason best known to himself, wanted to spend an afternoon with us.
-He suggested we try out the new for this year dark ride, which, as he put it, was not very good.
+He suggested we try out the new for this year dark ride Reese's Xtreme Cup Challenge, which, as he put it, was not very good.
 This is as diplomatic as you can get; the attraction set new standards of mediocrity, with low quality scenes and a difficult to follow goal; there were apparently two teams competing for a high score, but nobody has any idea which team they're actually on.